 9. Take Breaks

-If you can’t meet the April 15 deadline to file your federal return, you can request an automatic tax extension from the Internal Revenue Service with a Form 4868, Weltman said.
+If you can’t meet the April 18 deadline to file your federal return, you can request an automatic tax extension from the IRS with a Form 4868, Weltman said.
 You can access the form and file it electronically through the Free File link on IRS.gov.
 Although you can only file your return with Free File software if your income falls below a certain level, anyone can file for an extension for free using one of the software programs.

 11. Pay What You Owe, Even If You File an Extension

 An extension will give you more time to file your return and help you avoid a late-filing penalty, but you’ll still have to pay what you owe by the April 18 filing deadline to avoid late-payment penalties and interest, Weltman said.

 12. File Even If You Can’t Pay Your Tax Bill